Scholarships, Stipends, and Service Awards

 - B or better in major instrument applied lessons

 - Passing of Evaluation Forum (if applicable)

 - Participation in two ensembles as assigned and approved by the faculty.
 Piano majors are required to enroll in only one ensemble.

-- Continued enrollment as a full-time student (12 semester hours) and satisfactory progression toward graduation.
+- Continued enrollment as a full-time student (12 semester hours) with satisfactory progression toward graduation.

 Returning students are eligible for additional scholarship awards whether or not they are in receipt of a music scholarship.
 These awards are announced at the end of the spring semester and are in effect for the following fall semester (with the exception of the Presser Scholarship which is awarded for both semesters).
 These awards, most in the $200-300 range, are given at the discretion of the faculty and include: